Search Menu

 This is a naturally produced sweetener from the stevia plant.
 Stevia is safe for dogs to consume, but in large quantities, it can cause diarrhea.

-There are no serious health effects aside from minor gastrointestinal problems.
-That being said, it is in no way a healthy product for dogs to consume.
+Consuming aspartame causes no serious health effects in dogs, aside from minor gastrointestinal problems.
+That being said, it is in no way a healthy product for dogs to eat.

-Saccharin is safe for dogs, but can cause gastrointestinal issues, and long-term effects have not yet been tested on pets.
+Saccharin is safe for dogs, but eating it can cause gastrointestinal issues.
+Long-term effects on pets have not yet been examined.

-Sucralose is generally safe, but can cause diarrhea in dogs.
+Sucralose is generally safe, but it can cause diarrhea in dogs.

 Monk fruit is a newer sweetener on the market.
-It is similar Stevia, and generally safe if consumed by dogs.
+It is similar to stevia, and generally safe if consumed by dogs.

-As an experienced veterinarian, I’d be remiss if I didn’t remind you that dogs should not have any sweets (artificial or otherwise) in their diets, and that dangerous sweeteners such as Xylitol are found in many common food and non-food items such as mouthwash, chewing gum, and toothpaste.
+As an experienced veterinarian, I should remind you that dogs should not have any sweets (artificial or otherwise) in their diets.
+Dangerous sweeteners such as xylitol are found in many common food and non-food items, such as mouthwash, chewing gum, and toothpaste.
 Always be extra careful about what goes in your dog’s mouth, and have a contingency plan prepared in case of emergency.